jdb/wordish/lvm.rst

 has done a great job beautifying a new prototype, which is added to the upgrade procedure.
 So the upgrade procedure is

-..          # Web changes
-..    # API upgrade: now there is an id
-..       # For the db schema, you don't want to know ...

 .. sourcecode:: sh

    ~# upgrade_schema_and_website () {

+         # Web changes
          w=/mnt/website
          touch $w/social-caramels.js
 	 touch $w/ponies.js
 	 touch $w/eye-candy.css

+         # API upgrade: now there is an id
          add_new_user () {
             echo "id:$RANDOM,name:$1,age:$2" >> $w/database ; }

+         # For the "db schema", you don't want to know ...
          nl -n rz -w 3 /mnt/website/database \
             | sed 's/\t/,/; s/^/if:/' > $w/database.new
          mv $w/database.new $w/database